johnnesky/imperative-html/README.md

 </p>
 ```

+You can call `replaceScriptWith()` from inside another function—or even another file—as long as *imperative-html* is loaded first and `replaceScriptWith()` is only executed once per script element.
+This is useful for common widgets that you may want to reuse across multiple pages on your website.

 ## Arguments

 *imperative-html*'s element functions accept any number of arguments, and they will be appended as children to the new element in the provided order.
 If you pass string or number arguments, they will be converted to text nodes and appended.
 If you pass an array, everything in the array will be appended to the new element.
 If you pass a function, it will be called with no arguments and the result will be appended, which means you don't even need to put parentheses after a child element name if it's going to be empty: